hyscale/hyscale/docs/hyscale-commands-reference.md

 Generate kubernetes manifests for the specified services.

 Options:
-  -f, --file string          service spec file `<serviceName>.hspec.yaml`.
+  -f, --file string          service spec file `<serviceName>.hspec`.
 Can be repeated for multiple service specifications.
-  -p, --profile string       `Optional` service profile file `<profileName>-<serviceName>.hprof.yaml`.
+  -p, --profile string       `Optional` service profile file `<profileName>-<serviceName>.hprof`.
 Can be repeated for different services.
   -a --application string     name of application `<applicationName>`
 ```
 #### Description

 HyScale abstracts the generation of Kubernetes manifests for deployments, however a user can generate the Kubernetes manifests without deployment using the "generate service manifests" command.
 The command requires service name, the application name as inputs, additionally profile can also be provided for a service.
-Multiple service names (-f `<serviceName1>`.hspec.yaml -f `<serviceName2>`.hspec.yaml `<serviceNameN>`.hspec.yaml) can be provided to generate Kubernetes manifests for multiple services.
-Additionally profiles files (-p `<profileName1>-<serviceName1>`.hprof.yaml -p `<profileName2>-<serviceName2>`.hprof.yaml -p `<profileNameN>-<serviceNameN>`.hprof.yaml) can also be provided for services.
+Multiple service names (-f `<serviceName1>`.hspec -f `<serviceName2>`.hspec `<serviceNameN>`.hspec) can be provided to generate Kubernetes manifests for multiple services.
+Additionally profiles files (-p `<profileName1>-<serviceName1>`.hprof -p `<profileName2>-<serviceName2>`.hprof -p `<profileNameN>-<serviceNameN>`.hprof) can also be provided for services.
 At max one profile is allowed per service.

 ## Tool Options Description:

-**_-f `<serviceName>`.hspec.yaml_**
+**_-f `<serviceName>`.hspec_**

 HyScale Service Spec file where file name should be same as service name mentioned inside spec.
 This is the name with which service by default gets deployed.
 To know how to write service spec click [here](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md).

-**_-p `<profileName>-<serviceName>`.hprof.yaml_**
+**_-p `<profileName>-<serviceName>`.hprof_**

-HyScale Service Profile file where file name should follow the pattern `<profileName>-<serviceName>`.hprof.yaml.
+HyScale Service Profile file where file name should follow the pattern `<profileName>-<serviceName>`.hprof.
 Profile provides flexibility to declare environment specific values for certain parameters.
 To know what all is supported in profile click [here](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md#Profile-Files).
 Profile name must consist of alphanumeric characters or '-', with length in the range of 2-30.
 Regex used for profile name validation is *`([-a-zA-Z0-9]){2,30}`*

 **_-n `<namespace>`_**